emeth-/invasion-of-meridell/weapon_stats.md

 Halberd
 - Java Clone: +4 attack for all, grants unlimited moves (max 5)
 - Guide screenshot says +5 attack for all, grants unlimited moves, but skeith will not have extra moves after teleport.
-Accepting guide value over java clone value.
+- But lower on that same guide says...
+"You may want to equip your Skeith with the Halberd so that it can have unlimited moves, but be aware that the Halberd has 1 less attack bonus than the Berseker Battleaxe."
+- Going with +4 value to match tip in guide about Halberd 1 less attack bonus than Berseker Battleaxe, and matching Java clone value.

 Double Axe
 - Java Clone: +5 attack for all.
 If it hits, minimum 5 points of damage